HackYourFuture/Assignments/README.md

 # Homework

-This repository contains all of the homework exercises that need to be handed in for the HackYourFuture curriculum.
+This repository contains all of the homework exercises that need to be handed in for the JavaScript modules (i.e., JavaScript, Browsers and UsingAPIs) of the HackYourFuture curriculum.

 ## Introduction

 Throughout your [HYF journey](https://github.com/HackYourFuture/curriculum) you will be asked to do certain homework exercises.
-This repository contains all of these exercises.
-The class repository will tell you how to hand in the homework, the curriculum will indicate what week you will need to do.
+This repository contains all of these exercises for the JavaScript modules.
+The module repositories will tell you how to hand in the homework, the curriculum will indicate what week you will need to do.

+> Note that a fork of this repository will be created on the HackYourHomework GitHub account specifically for your class.
+The name of the repository will have the format `Homework-classXX` where `XX` is your class number,

 ## Installation